 Which test is easier?

 The question of difficulty is highly subjective and depends on your individual strengths, learning style, and comfort with different testing formats rather than one test being inherently easier than the other.
-Based on general student feedback, around 60-70% of test-takers tend to find PTE easier than IELTS.
-However, the difficulty depends on your individual strengths:

 Choose PTE if you: